Enhanced Representative Availability Process (ERAP) FAQs

 May a representative opt to have hearing offices call their office directly to schedule hearings?

-No, this is no longer an option.
+No, this option is no longer available.
 Hearing offices will not call representatives to schedule hearings.
-All hearings will be scheduled using ERAP availability submissions.
+All hearings will be scheduled using ERAP availability submissions

 Where can a representative find more information on how to submit availability?